CCTV Rules for Society- CCTV Rules and Regulations in India

 Society Accounting Software

-Society Management System
+Apartment Management System

-Boom Barrier
+Boom Barrier for Society

-Apartment Management Software
+Apartment Security Management System

-Out of major rules, one of the prominent ones is that CCTV cameras cannot be installed in private places without the consent of the members.
+Out of the major rules, one of the prominent ones is that CCTV cameras cannot be installed in private places without the consent of the members.
 But, in public places, consent is not required.

 2. Why is CCTV important in society?